-Archaeological Consultant Services
+Cultural Resource Consultant Services

 Department of Natural Resources

 Cultural Resources Protection Program

 46411 Timíne Way

 Pendleton, Oregon 97801

-(541) 276-3165
+(541) 276-3447

-Issued: September 27, 2023
+Issued: January 10, 2024

-Due: October 18, 2023, by 4:00 pm (Pacific Daylight Time) Via email to: CulturalResources@ctuir.org The Confederated Tribes of the Umatilla Indian Reservation (CTUIR) is soliciting proposals for a pool of archaeological firms to advise and assist the CTUIR's Cultural Resources Protection Program (CRPP) with cultural resources services.
-The CTUIR-CRPP seeks the services of archaeological professionals to assist with cultural resource report writing and technical review.
-It is anticipated that the delivery of services under the contract will begin on November 1, 2023.
+Due: January 30, by 4:00 pm (Pacific Daylight Time) Via email to: CulturalResources@ctuir.org The Confederated Tribes of the Umatilla Indian Reservation (CTUIR) is soliciting proposals for a pool cultural resource firms to advise and assist the CTUIR's Cultural Resources Protection Program (CRPP) with cultural resources services.
+The CTUIR-CRPP seeks the services of archaeological professionals and architectural historians to assist with cultural resource documentation and technical review.
+It is anticipated that the delivery of services under the contract will begin in February 2024.